weizmannk/obs-scenarios-data-2022/README.md

 This repository contains the light files of the Simulated detections and localizations for LIGO, Virgo, and KAGRA.

-Il est constituer de la simulation de deux distributions Petrov et Farah
+It is constituted by the simulation of two distributions Petrov and Farah.

 Farah is a distribution drawn from the Power Law+ Dip+ Break model of Farah el al.2022